 The FSO module must have motor speed feedback to perform safety functions.
 The motor speed feedback can be a measured speed from a safety encoder, or a safe speed estimate.
 With FSO-12 module only safe speed estimate is available.
+FSO-21 module supports both safe speed estimate and measured speed from an HTL safety encoder via the FSE-31 encoder interface module.
 Depending on the motor speed feedback method, safety functions operate slightly differently (for example, when the indications turn on and off) due to inaccuracy in safe speed estimate.
 The feedback type also has an effect on how the safety functions are configured.
 Refer to chapter Safety functions for more information on the difference between the measured speed feedback (encoder) and safe speed estimate.